 New study shows probiotics protect against Group B Strep infection in newborns

-The women that were enrolled in the trial had all tested positive for GSB at 35-37 weeks gestation.
-GSB is thought to affect2 up to 15-40% of pregnant women, although it is often completely asymptomatic, so women do not necessarily know that they have it.
+The women that were enrolled in the trial had all tested positive for GBS at 35-37 weeks gestation.
+GBS is thought to affect2 up to 15-40% of pregnant women, although it is often completely asymptomatic, so women do not necessarily know that they have it.

 The two study groups were given identical looking capsules, that either contained the probiotic formulation, consisting of Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® at a dose of 1 billion each per capsule, or a placebo.
 They were asked to take two capsules of their randomly assigned treatment before bed each night, until their delivery day.